liferay/liferay-docs/userGuide/en/chapters/15-installation-and-setup.markdown

     tail -f ../logs/catalina.out

-Once Tomcat has completed its start up, it automatically launches a web browser that displays Liferay's setup wizard.
+Once Tomcat has started, it automatically launches a web browser that displays Liferay's setup wizard.
 If for some reason your browser doesn't load the wizard, launch your web browser and then go to [http://localhost:8080](http://localhost:8080).

 Liferay CE ships with a sample web site that showcases Liferay's features.
-It contains many links describing the features of Liferay that we'll cover in detail throughout this book.
+It contains many links describing the features of Liferay that we cover in detail throughout this book.

 If you're installing Liferay on your own machine to explore its features, you likely want to leave the sample site there so you can examine it.
 If, however,